Litude/genie-dat-tool/docs/formats/SCN.md

 # Basic structure

-The container version is uncompressed in container version 1.03, but in continer version 1.02 and 1.01 even the version is compressed.
+The container version is uncompressed in container version 1.03 and later, but in continer version 1.02 and 1.01 even the container version number is compressed.
 The header (SCN header) is also uncompressed.
 All other data is compressed.

 Since there are no real identifiers for a compressed/uncompressed file, the only way to support both versions is either to try reading the version number as uncompressed and checking if it is a valid version and then falling back to trying to read it as compressed.